Skip to content

 Where exactly are the Loch Lomond Camping Management Zones?

 There are four zones: West Loch Lomond (along the A82 on the west shore), East Loch Lomond (the WHW east shore from Balmaha to Rowardennan and beyond), Trossachs West (Loch Chon, Loch Arklet, Loch Ard area), and North Loch Earn (the A85 north shore of Loch Earn).
 The full official map is on lochlomond-trossachs.org and is clearly signposted on the ground.
-The zones cover roughly 5% of the total park area.
+The zones cover less than 4% of the total park area.
+Note that the zone boundaries are one of the things under review in the 2026 consultation, so check the current official map before travelling in 2027.

 Can I wild camp on Ben Lomond without a permit?